jadecci/cbpp/bin/external_packages/README.md

 # External Packages/Scripts

+This folder contains packages and scripts from external sources.
+These do not need to be called by the user.

 - `cifti-matlab`: Matlab codes for reading and writing Cifti files.
 See README in the folder for more information.

 - `FSLNets`: FSLNets Matlab package from the FMRIB Analysis Group (http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLNets), which was used to compute partial correlation with L2 regularisation in this project.